 As a result of Molly's education, training, experience and love for animals she has been able to make a remarkable difference in the animal world.
 She works in conjunction with Veterinarians, and believes that it takes a team of professionals in order to create a balanced healing environment for the animal.
 She also continues to work and train with Veterinarians, Physicians, and Physical Therapists in order to expand her knowledge and education.
 Molly believes in the power of education and has traveled throughout the country being a speaker at conferences and offering lectures and seminars on equine physical therapy.
 She also takes great pride in training and producing other qualified ATS Acuscope Therapists.
 The growing demand in this field, and knowing that there are more animals being helped by this proven therapy system are main motivating factors for Molly's dedication.

-Molly also has extensive experience working in professional sports, primarily in the MLB and NFL industries.
+Molly also has extensive experience working in professional sports, primarily in the MLB and NFL industries through her Elite Athletic Consultants and P.R.O.11 sports divisions.
 She has obtained several advanced specialization credentials in the professional sports field, and has worked with players from 26 different MLB organizations along with 15 NFL organizations.
 Her education and experience with her sports division has lead to her expanding work with equine athletes.
 To learn more about Molly's work in professional sports, please visit her sports division, Elite Athletic Consultants by clicking the link.

 1997 Associate of Arts Degree from Diablo Valley Junior College in California